rust-lang/book/nostarch/chapter07.md

          └── take_payment
 ```

-The module tree for the code in Listing 7-1
+Listing 7-2: The module tree for the code in Listing 7-1

 This tree shows how some of the modules nest inside other modules; for example,
 `hosting` nests inside `front_of_house`.
 The tree also shows that some modules